Ben Kueter

-Ben Allen Kueter (born June 6, 2004) is an American freestyle and folkstyle wrestler, and a college football linebacker for the Iowa Hawkeyes.
+Ben Allen Kueter (born June 6, 2004) is an American freestyle and folkstyle wrestler, and a former college football linebacker for the Iowa Hawkeyes.

 In wrestling, Kueter was the 2022 U20 World champion at 97 kilograms, and a silver medalist at 125 kilograms in the 2024 edition.

 Early life

 A three-sport student-athlete at Iowa City High School, Kueter played American football, baseball and wrestled.

 In wrestling, Kueter was an undefeated four-time IHSAA state champion, recording an 111–0 record throughout four years of varsity.
 Entering his senior year in 2022, he won a U20 US National championship in freestyle, and followed it up by securing the U20 World championship at 97 kilograms.

-In football, Kueter was the team captain all four years, and he was rated a four-star recruit as a linebacker coming out of high school.
+In football, Kueter was the team captain all four years, and he was rated a three-star recruit as a linebacker coming out of high school.

 A junior in 2021, he committed to the University of Iowa as both a football player and a wrestler.